jsa2/EAST/readme.md

 # Tool operation
 ## Depedencies
-Tooling tries to use very little **direct** depedencies, but to reduce amount of code we use the following depedencies for operation and aesthetics.
-We are grateful for the package maintainers of these solutions 😊
+To reduce amount of code we use the following depedencies for operation and aesthetics are used (Kudos to the maintainers of these fantastic packages)

  package | aesthetics|operation
   -|-|-